 She and Miss B also engaged in bizarre dead mouse soccer, batting & flipping the soggy body through the air to each other.
 Inventive games between fur-friends.

-Phoebe’s first sight of a puppy litter shocked her (They’re Everywhere!), but by the time the puppies were tottering around the whelping box, Phoebe was playing with them.
+Phoebe’s first sight of a puppy litter shocked her.
+They’re Everywhere!
+By the time the puppies were tottering around the whelping box, Phoebe was playing with them.
 You’d think she would’ve been eaten for messing with the babies, but mama-dog seemed relieved to have a sitter.
 As the puppies grew, Phoebe taught them manners.
-She tolerated respectful nosing and slobbery kisses, but play too rough and her quick slap restored instant order.
+She tolerated respectful nosing and slobbery kisses.
+Play too rough and her quick slap restored instant order.
 One of the male dogs we kept grew to 102 pounds of muscle; he wilted to the floor when he got out of line and the 11-pound kitty corrected him, holding his nose with the tips of her trimmed claws.
 Never scratching or puncturing–just holding.